elfecho/elfecho.github.io/docs/articles/vue/ffmpeg视频帧转图片.md

 chcp 65001 > NUL

 :: ============================================================================
-:: FFmpeg 批量视频雪碧图生成 (V5.4 - 最终修正版)
+:: FFmpeg Batch Video Sprite Generator (V5.5 - English UI)
 ::
-:: 用法:
+:: USAGE:
-::   1. 将此脚本保存为 process_folder.bat
+::   1.
+Save this script as process_folder.bat
-::   2. 将一个包含视频的文件夹拖拽到此 .bat 文件图标上。
+::   2.
+Drag and drop a folder containing videos onto this .bat file icon.
-::   3. 或通过命令行运行: process_folder.bat "C:\path\to\videos_folder"
+::   3.
+Or, run from the command line: process_folder.bat "C:\path\to\videos_folder"
 :: ============================================================================

 if "%~1"=="" (
 echo.
-echo  错误: 请提供一个文件夹路径作为参数。
-echo.
-pause
-exit /b
+echo  ERROR: Please provide a folder path as an argument. echo. pause exit /b